 The NEO-K-Means algorithm for data clustering is written in MATLAB and the algorithm for graph clustering is written in a mixture of C++ and MATLAB.

-To download data clustering code, please click here.
+To download the codes, please click here.

 A sample dataset (synth2.mat) and a script file (run_synth2.m) are included.